UPDATED: This post was updated October 2019

-Flying into Newfoundland can be expensive, but really, really excellent sales do pop up every now and then.
+Flying into Newfoundland can be expensive no matter where you are in the world, but really, really excellent sales do pop up every now and then (mostly within Canada).
 I’ve flown return to Calgary, for example, for about $400CAD.
 Same for Toronto.
 Halifax? $150CAD.
 WestJet and Air Canada tend to have the best seat sales, but at Porter has free dranks.
-Your best bet is to look for flights in spring or early fall.
-The weather tends to be best in the fall.

 I also follow YYT Deals for alerts on cheap flights.
 I mean, technically it’s for getting me off the island, but you never know when you might find a cheap St. John’s flight near you.